53rd District Court in Howell and Brighton

 Felony Charges in Livingston County

 All felony matters in Livingston County commence in the 53rd District Court in Brighton or Howell.
 Felonies carry maximum sentences of greater than one year and, in the most severe cases, up to life in prison.
 Most felonies carry possible probation terms of up to five (5) years.
 Like misdemeanor cases, arraignment is the first step in the process.
 After the arraignment, a felony matter will be scheduled for a Probable Cause Conference (PCC) and a Preliminary Examination.
 A defense lawyer’s primary objective in a felony case is to get the charges dismissed and thrown out of court when possible.
-In some cases, the prosecutor might be persuaded to drop felony charges in exchange for a misdemeanor plea.
+Sometimes, the prosecutor might be persuaded to drop felony charges in exchange for a misdemeanor plea.
 If the matter cannot be resolved and the district judge finds probable cause to believe the defendant committed a felony, they will send the case to the Livingston County Circuit Court for trial or other proceedings.

 Common felony charges include: